FakeJoanna/third-wheel/README.md

 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault

-500 - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

 homepage - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

-sign up - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+sign up - As a user I want to sign up on the webpage so that I can create and edit my listings

 login - As a user I want to be able to log in on the webpage so that I can get back to my account

 logout - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

-events list - As a user I want to see all the events available so that I can choose which ones I want to attend
+product - As a user I want to see all the products available so that I can choose which ones I want to buy

-events create - As a user I want to create an event so that I can invite others to attend
+product create - As a user I want to post a product so that I can sell it to others

-events detail - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+product detail - As a user I want to see the product details and product specs of one bike so that I can decide if I want to purchase it

-event attend - As a user I want to be able to attend to event so that the organizers can count me in
+cart - As a user I want to monitor my cart and the costs

 Backlog

-List of other features outside of the MVPs scope
+- nodemailer
+- check-out
+- reset password
+- google map API

 ### User profile:

 see my profile
-upload my profile picture
-see other users profile
-list of events created by the user list events the user is attending
-Geo Location:

-add geolocation to events when creating show event in a map in event detail page show all products in a map product list page homepage

-...

-### Buyer profile:

-see my profile
-upload my profile picture
-see other users profile
-list of events created by the user list events the user is attending
-Geo Location:

-add geolocation to events when creating show event in a map in event detail page show all events in a map in the event list page Homepage

-...

-### Buyer PRO profile:

-see my profile
-upload my profile picture
-see other users profile
+create post and add images
-list of events created by the user list events the user is attending
+list of all listing created by the user log-out
-Geo Location:

-add geolocation to events when creating show event in a map in event detail page show all events in a map in the event list page Homepage

-...

 ## ROUTES:

+- INDEX-ROUTES
   GET /
+  GET /search
+  GET /user-profile if (isLoggedIn)

+- AUTH-ROUTES
+  GET /singup
+  POST /signup
+  POST /api/users
+  POST /logout

+- PRODUCT-ROUTES
+  GET /new-listing
+  POST /new-listing
+  GET /product/:productID
+  GET /product/:productID/edit
+  POST /product/:productID/edit
+  GET /allListings
+  POST /allListings

+- QUICK-LINKS-ROUTES
+  GET /qL

+- CART-ROUTES
+  GET /singup
+  POST /signup
+  POST /api/users
+  POST /logout
   renders the homepage
   GET /auth/signup

 redirects to / if user logged in renders the signup form (with flash msg)